-Bob has been musically inclined all his life, in recent years he has been performing in easy listening venues all around Melbourne and in the US both solo and with his band ASHBURY MEDICINE SHOW.
+Bob has been musically inclined all his life, in recent years he has been performing in the original music venues all around Melbourne and in the US both solo and with his band of fellow folk rockers FOLK IN THE ROAD.
 His first CD, The Hippies Were Right released in 2010 has been described as “different from anything being written today, a refreshing view in today’s it’s all about me world”.
 The Hippies Were Right was recorded live in raw acoustic form with only Bob’s guitar and vocals, initially as a demo.
 Since then he has released Humanology 101, different in that studio musicians, additional vocalists and band members added their different capabilities and skills along with Bob to provide a bit more color to the songs.
-Now in 2018 Bob Crain LIVE is going to be released, a solo set recorded live in the US.
+Now in 2018 Bob Crain LIVE has been released, a solo set recorded live in the US.

 Where am I going?